| The

 droughts occur regularly.
 This phenomenon is greatly influenced by

 the cold Benguela current in the Atlantic Ocean.
+Days

 are mostly warm to very hot, while nights are generally cool.